-The Company's management believes that the Company does not have enough working capital to sustain its operating plans for the next 12 months and will require additional funding to successfully carry out its exploration programs, to fulfill its obligations under its property commitments, and to identify and acquire other mineral property opportunities.
+The Company's management believes that the Company does not have enough working capital to sustain its operating plans for the next 12 months and will require additional funding to successfully carry out its exploration programs, to fulfill its obligations under its property commitments, and to carry out its day-to-day operating activities.
 Therefore, the Company's management is planning to raise additional funds through equity and/or debt financing.
-The Company has not pledged any of its assets as collateral with the exception of its non-redeemable GIC of \$28,750 which is being used as security for the Company's corporate credit cards.
+The Company has not pledged any of its assets as collateral with the exception of its non-redeemable GIC of \$11,500 which is being used as security for the Company's corporate credit cards.